KDE/documentation-develop-kde-org/content/docs/apps/sensor-faces/_index.md

 ### faceproperties

-Not every face supports displaying of every feature that are exposed as the [properties of the face controller](#controllerProps).
+Not every face supports displaying every feature that is exposed as the [properties of the face controller](#controllerProps).
 A face can indicate this with the file `faceproperties` so that UI elements can be hidden for example when configuring the face depending on whether they are supported or not.
 The file format is a first line `[Config]` followed by key-value-pairs.